daniel-ilett/blog/_posts/2019-04-12-tut1-4-smo-edge-detect.md

 }
 ~~~

 First off, we shall need a temporary RenderTexture to hold the result of the thresholding pass.
 We will also define variables to keep track of the pass IDs for the shader so we don't throw too many magic numbers in our code.
+Then, we can use that pass ID in a `Graphics.Blit()` in order to perform the thresholding step.

 ~~~csharp
 // Above the function.